Embrace Life UK | Nutrition | Exercise | Wellbeing

 Mind-Body Exercise

 ‘Mind–body exercise is a form of multicomponent exercise that combines movement sequences, breathing control, and attention regulation, which is different from traditional physical exercise.
 It is also referred to as movement-based contemplative practice, or mindful movement, which emphasizes moving mindfully, commonly including Tai Chi Chuan (TCC), Qigong, and Yoga.
 TCC is a form of mind–body exercise incorporating physical, cognitive, social, and meditative components.
-Qigong involves a set of relatively slow exercises through coordinated physical movements, breathing, and meditative state to cultivate one’s internal energy called “Qi” to achieve body healing, and Baduanjin (BDJ) is one of the most common forms of Qigong.
+Qigong involves a set of relatively slow exercises through coordinated physical movements, breathing, and meditative states to cultivate one’s internal energy called “Qi” to achieve body healing, and Baduanjin (BDJ) is one of the most common forms of Qigong.

 Yoga is believed to be an ancient mind–body exercise which focuses on the present moment, consisting of physical postures (asanas), control of breath (pranayama), and the use of meditation (dyana), and the most common form is Hatha yoga.
-Compared with aerobic or resistance exercise, mind–body exercises are relatively low in intensity and slow in pace, particularly suitable for the elderly and groups with chronic diseases’ source credit
+Compared with aerobic or resistance exercise, mind–body exercises are relatively low in intensity and slow in pace, particularly suitable for the elderly and groups with chronic diseases’ (3)

 We can clearly see there is a strong belief in the connection between the mind and body when it comes movement, however when it comes to more traditional exercise like running, lifting weights, swimming, football, walking etc… we tend to become less focused on the movement and more focused on the aim or goal of the movement.